rakk/migration-maven-plugin/README.md

 ## Overview

-This plugin will help you with migration any maven dependency.
+This plugin will help you with migration dependency.
+The migration will not be the completed, it is more a starting point.

 Features:
 * setup sources location